HDK101/unnoficial-gog-product-wrapper/README.md

 # Unnoficial GOG Product Wrapper
 ### An wrapper for GOG API for retrieving and managing products data

+### Warning!
+Changes to the official GOG API could make this library unusable!

 1. How to install
 2. How to use
 3. Other methods